boodah96/reading-notes/README.md

 # **Abdalrhman Albdahat**

-### My name is Abdalrhman Albdahat, I am a Civil Engineer and I am here to learn coding
+## My name is Abdalrhman Albdahat, I am a Civil Engineer and I am here to learn coding

-# growth mindset

-## when we talk about mindset we talk about exit from comfort zone and work hard to improve your mind

-**that mean no pain no gain**

- *how to keep yourself in a growth mindse*

-* Stop seeking approval
-* Cultivate a sense of purpose
-* Place effort before talent

-:+1: :+1: :+1:

 ### I am Abdalrhman Albdahat and I am here to learn coding